valenting111/Machine-Learning-model-API/README.md

 # Machine-Learning-model-API
-Wep API to use a trained ensemble machine learning model to predict heart failures.
+Web API to use a trained ensemble machine learning model to predict heart failures.